lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 * From -07 to -08

   * Added clarification after formal analysis.
-  * Added comparisions of identity protection with other protocols
+  * Added comparisons of identity protection with other protocols
   * Added requirements (single KDF) and considerations (context) based on TLS 1.3
   * Updated considerations regarding OSCORE and RFC 9668
   * Editorial changes